vega/vega-lite/docs/Encoding-Mapping.md

 | titleOffset     | Integer       | Offset between the axis title and the axis.  |

 <sup>1</sup>
-If `grid` is unspecified, the default value is `true` for ROW and COL. For X and Y, the default value is `true` for quantitative and time fields and `false` otherwise.
+If `grid` is unspecified, the default value is `true` for ROW and COL.
+For X and Y, the default value is `true` for (1) quantitative fields that are not binned and (2) time fields.
+Otherwise, the default value is `false`.

 <sup>2</sup>
 If `title` is unspecified, the default value is produced from the field's name and transformation function applied e.g, "field_name", "SUM(field_name)", "BIN(field_name)", "YEAR(field_name)".